 Chairman’s Challenge 2026

 Take as many pictures as you want on each theme.
-(You don’t have to do them within the suggested month, but they should all be from this year.)
+You don’t necessarily have to do them within the suggested month.

 At the end of the year select what you consider to be the single best one for each theme to present to the club.